 It may seem that bug testing is the sole responsibility of developers.
 But more and more, teams are finding that additional value can be extracted by involving the entire company.
 If the first real user of your product is a paying customer, you may have missed an opportunity to uncover issues in your software before it gets in their hands.
 That’s where a company-wide Bug Bash can help.

 A Bug Bash is a process popularised by Ron Patton way back in 2001.
-A Bug Bash is an opportunity for the entire team – including designers, marketing, support – to “pound on the product”.
+It is an opportunity for the entire team – including designers, marketing, support – to “pound on the product”.
 So a Bug Bash isn’t so much about bashing bugs, it’s about bashing the product to find any undiscovered bugs.

 What makes a Bug Bash effective?

 No matter how diligent your developers are, how accurate your unit tests are, or how complete your integration testing is, there will always be hidden problems.
 What makes sense to a developer does not mean it is correct from a user point of view.
 The same goes for unit tests, integrations test, just because the code is right, doesn’t mean the product is.
-A Bug Bash is a chance to test workflows, inputs and outputs to see if they make sense for a human.
-It’s beta testing, acceptance testing and limit testing all at once.
+A Bug Bash is a chance to perform software testing on workflows, inputs and outputs to see if they make sense for a human.
+It’s beta testing, user acceptance testing and limit testing all at once.

 How do you run a Bug Bash?